Join Capilano University Squamish this summer for a transformative learning experience where learning meets adventure.

 Students gain practical skills while engaging in a broader global effort toward sustainability and equity.

-Open any of the menus below to see which goals connect with CapU summer intensives.
+Open the drop-down to see which goals connect with CapU summer intensives.

 These courses advance SDGs 4 (quality education), 13 (climate action), 14 (life below water) and 15 (life on land) by equipping students with ecological knowledge and GIS skills that foster climate action, biodiversity protection and evidence-based stewardship of land and water.